ucsb-int15/s19/_info/syllabus.md

   * Friday, Phelps 3525
   * Friday, Phelps 3525
   * Friday, Phelps 3525
-* Exam 1: Nov 1, in class; 	Exam 2: Dec 4, in class
+* Exam 1: Nov 1, in class;
-* Final project due Dec 11 at 5pm.
+* Final project due Wednesday June 12 at 5pm.

 ## Prerequisites

 ## Textbook
-Our primary text is an online book called Computational and Inferential Thinking: The Foundations of Data Science.
+Our primary text is an online book [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/)

-The computing platform (Jupyter Notebooks) for the course is hosted at https://data1.lsit.ucsb.edu/.
+The computing platform (Jupyter Notebooks) for the course is hosted at https://int15.lsit.ucsb.edu/.

 ## Support
 You are not alone in this course; the mentors (staff and the instructors) are here to support you as you learn the material.
 It's expected that some aspects of the course will take time to master, and the best way to master challenging material is to ask questions.